BC Hydro has a revised Indigenous Contract & Procurement Policy [PDF, 104 KB].

 - An Indigenous Engagement Plan will be required for work occurring on First Nation reserve, proven Aboriginal title lands, treaty settlement lands, or any other lands held by a First Nation which have been identified and communicated by BC Hydro to the Contractor.
 An Indigenous Participation Plan will also be required when appropriate.

-The IEBD Team is available to support initiatives aimed at maximizing inclusion of local Indigenous businesses and individuals in work for BC Hydro.
-Services centre on design and implementation of Indigenous employment/training programs, and Indigenous business development/capacity building initiatives.
+The Indigenous Employment and Training Team is available to support initiatives aimed at maximizing inclusion of local Indigenous individuals in work for BC Hydro.
+Services centre on design and implementation of Indigenous employment and training programs.

 - Email: firstname.lastname@example.org